finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ##### When preparing for production release, you need to unset the DryRun flag.

 #### VerboseLog
-There are two variations of logging available in fi.notes, Verbose and Error.
+There are two variations of logging available in Finotes, Verbose and Error.
 You can toggle them using corresponding APIs.
 Activating verbose will print all logs in LogCat including error and warning logs.
 ```kotlin
 class BlogApp: Application() {